 Five years after 9/11, journalist James Fallows suggested that Americans then "lacked leaders to help keep the danger in perspective."
 Despite Obama's almost embarrassingly modest effort, Fallows' observation remains valid today.
-Fred Kaplan urges Obama to "take command of the narrative."
-However, even his modest effort to rein in the War on Terror hyperbole seems to have failed to gel.
-This experience as well as that of the Paris attacks, notes Jaffe, "are a stark reminder that the post-9/11 'season of fear,' which he had hoped to move the country past, hasn't yet ended."
+In 2015, Fred Kaplan urged Obama to "take command of the narrative."
+However, even his modest effort to rein in the War on Terror hyperbole failed to gel.
+This experience as well as that of the Paris attacks, notes Greg Jaffe, "are a stark reminder that the post-9/11 'season of fear,' which he had hoped to move the country past, hasn't yet ended."
 As part of this process, the misoverestimation of terrorism and of the threat that ISIS presents will continue apace.
+If people want to be afraid, nothing will stop them.